Toward Robust and Efficient ML-Based GPU Caching for Modern Inference: Learning-Augmented Caching in Practice

-Figure~\ref{fig:ANCHOR_workflow} presents the architecture of \textsc{LCR}.
+Figure~\ref{fig:LCR_workflow} presents the architecture of \textsc{LCR}.
 It operates as follows: incoming requests are tracked in a sliding history window, from which features and labels (e.g., next-request time) are extracted to train the predictor \textit{online}.
 At cache access or eviction time, \textsc{LARU} queries the predictor, either \textit{synchronously} (blocking) or \textit{asynchronously} (non-blocking), to obtain eviction priorities.
-These priorities are then applied by the cache indices, which manage data in HBM (e.g., embeddings, KV cache) with optional DRAM backing. \textsc{LCR} supports two deployment workflows to optimize for latency and resource usage: \begin{itemize} \item \textbf{Workflow 1 (purple)}: Indices are stored in DRAM to manage data in HBM, suitable for low-concurrency scenarios such as LLMs. \item \textbf{Workflow 2 (orange)}: Indices are stored in HBM to manage cache data, suitable for high-concurrency scenarios that require warp-level GPU operations, such as DLRMs. \end{itemize}
+These priorities are then applied by the cache indices, which manage data in HBM (e.g., KV cache and embeddings) with optional DRAM backing.
+The workflow depends on where the index structure is placed.
+Prevalent LLM inference frameworks such as SGLang and vLLM maintain indices in DRAM, whereas the well-known DLRM inference framework HugeCTR keeps indices in HBM to support efficient warp-level GPU operations under typically high request concurrency.